When you have a pile of qualitative data, how do you sift through it to understand what users really value?

 In other words, you don’t want to become fixated on one correct way of streamlining everything into boxes.
 Sometimes the similarities will stand out; sometimes the differences will.

-When Ben and his team logged the codes for the jewelry client, they used a spreadsheet.
+When we logged the codes for the jewelry client, we used a spreadsheet.

 Each of the customer surveys responses was a row, and each new code identified was a column.

-As they read through each response one by one, they added more and more columns.
-Every time a response resonated with an existing or new column, they added an “X.”
+As we read through each response one by one, we added more and more columns.
+Every time a response resonated with an existing or new column, we added an “X.”

-Ben recommended the following tips for conducting surveys and interviews in order to ensure you’re starting with the best possible raw data.
+I recommend the following tips for conducting surveys and interviews in order to ensure you’re starting with the best possible raw data:

-In terms of helpful tools, Ben recommended the below services.
-These may be particularly helpful for SaaS businesses.
+In terms of helpful tools, try the below services that can be helpful for SaaS businesses:

-One of Ben’s clients was Native Deodorant, a pricey natural deodorant owned by Procter & Gamble.
+One of my clients was Native Deodorant, a pricey natural deodorant owned by Procter & Gamble.

 It’s always worth going in search of the perfect, powerful message.